thephpleague/route/docs/unstable/strategies.md

 ### Per Route

-A strategy can be applied to any specific route, at top level or within a group, this will take precedence over any strategy applied to it's parent group or globally.
+A strategy can be applied to any specific route, at top level or within a group, this will take precedence over any strategy applied to its parent group or globally.

 ~~~php
 <?php declare(strict_types=1);